Syntax Evolution: Problems and Recursion: Introduction

 In the next section, \ref{Discussion}, we will discuss the meaning of all that we have seen, so we can try to answer our question.
 As syntax uses hierarchical tree structures of words, then words are a prerequisite for syntax, and therefore we will assume that the starting point of the evolution of syntax towards Turing completeness was a protolanguage with words but without sentences.

-Having seen that a full problem solver needs a tree-structured syntax and a functional semantics, we will argue that we evolved syntax before evolving functional semantics.
+Having seen that a full problem solver needs an infinite tree-structured syntax and a functional semantics, we will argue that we evolved syntax before evolving functional semantics.
 If this is true, then syntax was not the end of the evolutionary road, but the beginning of the second leg.
 From that point, the road went through all the components that are needed to build a functional semantics, until it finally reached recursion.
 Investigating the impact of recursion on evolution, we will find that creativity explodes when Turing completeness is achieved causing an evolutionary singularity.
 So we agree with Chomsky that syntax was instrumental in creating the hiatus that separates our own species from the rest, but for us the cause of the hiatus is Turing completeness.

-And now we can answer the remaining part of our question: why did {\it only\/} we humans evolve Turing completeness?
+And now we can answer the remaining part of our question: Why did {\it only\/} we humans evolve Turing completeness?
 Because Turing completeness is far away, and only our ancestors took each and every step of the long and winding road from animal communication to recursion.
 This answer is not as tautological as it seems to be: in order to be Turing complete, a species has to invent the word, and then it has to invent the sentence, and yet it is not recursive if it cannot invent a functional semantics, too.
+And only a cooperative species needs a language, as \cite Tomasello (2008) argues, so it seems that ours was the only species that was complex enough and cooperative enough to evolve a recursive language.